top of page

 Digital skills for experts

-This section is for if we’ve grown up with the internet or use it all day every day.
+This section is for those of us who have grown up with the internet or use it all day every day.
 We may be looking for a few ways to start to challenge ourselves.
-Thankfully infinite customisation and automation are very real and not that difficult!
+Thankfully there are infinite ways for customisation and automation which are surprisingly not that difficult!

 Smart Home

-Switching off lights with a switch is soooo 2019.
-The world of the smart-thing is here.
-From smart lights, to smart fridges and smart kettles, we can now get nearly anything as a connected device.
+Switching off lights with a switch is soooo 2024.
+The world of smart-homes is no longer the future, they’re now fully integrated into many of our homes already.
+From smart lighting, to smart fridges, kettles and even ovens, we can now get nearly any household appliance as a smart connected device.

 When we start to combine smart tech with assistants like Google, Siri and Alexa, we really start to see the benefits.
 More companies like Ikea are bringing a range of options through at reasonable prices